What does APRC mean and why does it matter when borrowing?

 • Mortgage or loan length

-A longer term will give you cheaper monthly repayments but will mean you pay more overall.
+A longer term gives you cheaper monthly repayments but means you’ll pay more overall.

 • Overpayments